grapeot/blog/content/aws-cluster.md

 Therefore people use more than one machines to do the task.
 The procedures are often like, copy executable/data files to all the machines, configure environments, manually divide the tasks, actually run the commands, and collect the results.
 In addition to the complicated workflow, another practical problem is where to get the machines.
-Maintaining your own cluster is definitely an option, an extremely expensive and time-costing option.
+Maintaining your own cluster is definitely an option, an extremely expensive and time-consuming option.
 Renting from AWS, especially using [spot instances](http://aws.amazon.com/ec2/purchasing-options/spot-instances/), is a *much* cheaper and more practical alternative.

 But a lot of factors prevent them to be really useful (I assume you already know how spot instances work):